tommasongr/nova-vue/THEMES.md

 ### Hooks

-If you are a theme curator these are all the available styling hooks:
+This is an example of implementation with all the available hooks:

 ```css
 /* Vue */